umbraco/UmbracoDocs/14/umbraco-cms/tutorials/creating-custom-views-for-blocklist.md

 # Custom Views for Block List

-Custom Views are used to overwrite the AngularJS view for the Block List in the Content editor.
-We can improve the editing experience by overwriting the default representation of our block entries with a custom view that will provide a better view of how the content will look on the frontend.
+Custom Views are used to overwrite the presentation of a Block.
+We can improve the editing experience by providing a better representation of the Blocks content.
+This can be as it will look on the front-end or specific properties of its content that gets presented.

 {% hint style="warning" %}
 This article is a work in progress and may undergo further revisions, updates, or amendments.
 The information contained herein is subject to change without notice.